Saturday, April 29, 2023

 “Sure.
 I was waiting for a friend, but he just texted me that he can’t make it.”

 Byrne, a stocky man with gray hair, was about 70 years old.
-He was a retired hardware store manager that I met at a cigar dinner some years ago.
-He came up to me a the cigar dinner and told me he recognized me from the photo that accompanied my crime column in the local newspaper.
+He was a hardware store owner that I met at a cigar dinner some years ago.
+He came up to me at the cigar dinner and told me he recognized me from the photo that accompanied my crime column in the local newspaper.
 He introduced himself and we shook hands.

 As we smoked our fine cigars, we spoke of our military service during the Vietnam War.
-Byrne had been a Marine at Da Nang and I had been a sailor on an aircraft carrier.
+Byrne had been a Marine at Da Nang in South Vietnam, and I had been a sailor on an aircraft carrier serving on “Yankee Station” in the Gulf of Tonkin off the coast of North Vietnam.

 I liked him and I gave him my card that had my telephone number and email address on it.
 He wrote his telephone number and email address on a piece of notepaper and handed it to me.
 But for whatever reason we never contacted each other.